mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 Nicolas became obsessed with dimensional analysis as a high school JETS team member after learning the $125M Mars Climate Orbiter was destroyed due to a simple feet-to-meters miscalculation.
-He developed the widely adopted C++ `units` library based on the findings of the 2002 white paper "Dimensional Analysis in C++" by Scott Meyers.
+He developed the widely adopted C++ [@NHOLTHAUS-UNITS] library based on the findings of the 2002 white paper "Dimensional Analysis in C++" by Scott Meyers.
 Astounded that no one smarter had already written such a library, he continued with `units` 2.0 and 3.0 based on modern C++.
 Those libraries have been extensively adopted in many fields, including modeling & simulation, agriculture, and geodesy.

 In 2023, recognizing the limits of `units`, he joined forces with Mateusz Pusz in his effort to standardize his evolutionary dimensional analysis library, with the goal of providing the